|On this page…|

 See Limiting Listener Scope — Constructing event.listener Objects Directly for related information.

-Suppose that you want to pass to the listener callback the state of the toggle button as a result of the event.
+Suppose that you want to pass the state of the toggle button as a result of the event to the listener callback.
 You can add more data to the default event data by subclassing the event.EventData class and adding a property to contain this information.
 You then can pass this object to the notify method.

 classdef (ConstructOnLoad) ToggleEventData < event.EventData properties NewState end methods function data = ToggleEventData(newState) data.NewState = newState; end end end